jusstSahil/jusstSahil/README.md

 - 👋 Hi, I’m @jusstSahil
 - 👀 I’m interested in cybersecurity and software development
-- 🌱 I’m currently learning Ceh,rhcsa,mongoDB,rhce,java,js,python,and reactjs
+- 🌱 I’m currently learning Ceh,rhcsa,mongoDB,rhce,java,js,SQL,python,and reactjs
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me mail - iamsahilprasad2000@gmail.com or https://wa.me/+919311504259